7 min read

 "No."

 "Mother!
-You've worked hard coming such a long way!
-You must be tired, please sit down first."
+You've had quite a journey— you must be tired.
+Please sit down first."

 "Yes, yes.
-I was holding onto my injured child and nagging again.
+Here I am holding my injured child and already nagging her.
 Let's sit."

 "Yes."